sdncoder/sdncoder.github.io/wiki/sr_mpls.md

 * Centralize controller takes too much time to send updates and install in per router HW.

 Hybrid centralized/distributed network approach
-* Network would maintain a level of distributed intelligence (IS-IS distribution of prefix and node segments).
+* network would maintain a level of distributed intelligence (IS-IS distribution of prefix and node segments).
-* Controller or head-end PE would build paths based on a list of segments.
+* controller or head-end PE would build paths based on a list of segments.
-* Combine distributed intelligence at the nodes (shortest-path, FRR, microloop avoidance) with head-path segment lists or PCE.
+* combine distributed intelligence at the nodes (shortest-path, FRR, microloop avoidance) with head-path segment lists or PCE.

 TI-LFA:
 * point of local repair pre-computes the post-convergence path to a destination.